nikolausmayer/snippets/README.md

                         [top][bottom]overlay"
        -qscale:v 0 video-montage.avi
 ```
-This command takes 2 input videos and 1 alpha mask image, and output an overlay video, something like this:
+This command takes 2 input videos and 1 alpha mask image, and produces an overlay video, something like this:
 ```
 AAAAAAAAAAA   BBBBBBBBBBB   00000000000   AAAAAAAAAAA AAAAAAAAAAA + BBBBBBBBBBB + 00000011111 = AAAAAABBBBB